 On behalf of our team at Mike Geric Construction and the project team, it is a pleasure to present this resubmission.
-The application before you is a purpose-built, mixed-use rental apartment with 44 homes over a modest four storey building.
-This proposal has worked carefully to weave together City of Victoria Design Guideline policy, sound smart growth planning principles and the voices and concerns of the neighbours to establish a thoughtful, compact and ecologically conscious development.
-This application focuses on the following objectives:
+The application before you is a purpose-built, mixed-use rental apartment with 43 homes over a modest four-storey building.
+This proposal has worked carefully to weave together City of Victoria Design Guideline policies, sound smart growth planning principles and neighbourhood feedback to establish a thoughtful, compact and low-impact development.
+This application focuses on the following core objectives:

-- 1. Purpose Built Rental Homes: Provide a range of studio, one-, two- and three-bedroom purposebuilt family homes in this extremely desirable and livable James Bay Village. - 2.
-Reduce Our Impact: Through building a car-free, minimal-footprint development which is designed to reduce construction and post-development disruption on our neighbouring properties through greater setbacks and the elimination of an underground parkade. - 3.
-Create an Exceptional Public Realm: Enhance the 'five corners' intersection with a modest, tasteful and vibrant commercial street frontage.
+- 1. Purpose Built Rental Homes: Provide a range of studio, one-, two- and three-bedroom purposebuilt family homes in this livable James Bay Village. - 2.
+Reduce Our Impact: Through building a car-free, minimal-footprint development which is designed to reduce construction and post-development automobile congestion on our neighbours through introducing greater setbacks, reduced tree-root impact, and the elimination of an underground parkade. - 3.
+Create an Exceptional Public Realm: Enhance the 'five corners' intersection with a modest, tasteful and activated commercial street frontage.
+This includes parking for a publicly accessible car-share vehicle.

-This document contains a summary of our application and we look forward to the opportunity to present this to you and to work with the City to deliver a much-needed new housing and commercial option within the beautiful James Bay Village.
+This document contains a summary of our application.
+We look forward to the opportunity to present this to Council and work with the City to deliver a much-needed new housing and commercial offering within the beautiful James Bay Village.